nsdigirolamo/ray-tracing-in-one-weekend/README.md

 # Nick's Ray Tracing in One Weekend
+Note: I'm doing a more series attempt of this book series [here](https://github.com/nsdigirolamo/nicks-ray-tracer).

 A ray tracer written in C following the [Ray Tracing in One Weekend](https://raytracing.github.io/) book series.
 This project only follows the first book, and if I end up following the next two books I'll probably re-write it in a language that I'm a bit better